-In my sample, I cut both blocks or half width of fabric into 2 3/4" strips to make the hexies.
-I did not cut the printed border for hexies, but rather trimmed it off the six layers before cutting my strips.
+In my sample, I trimmed the borders off the six layers before cutting my strips.
+The two blocks by half width of fabric were cut into 2 3/4" strips to make the hexies.
 By reserving the border, I was able to use it across the top and bottom of the finished hexie layout before adding a final border to frame the entire piece.
 I chose to use as many of the hexies as I could from both blocks laid out around a single block (the second block went into my orphan block collection), using a gold Northcott Stonehenge that blended so well with this panel for the inner frame and outer border.

 When making a layout around a block or panel, having the hexies above and below match up with the side sections can be tricky.
 In this case, I needed to add a small frame around the center block to make it fit the opening in my layout.
 I had the choice of adding another round of hexies and trimming the block to fit a smaller opening or adding a border/frame to the block to "grow it" to fit the opening.
 Notice that the borders on the sides are narrower than those above and below the block.
-I typically don't trim a panel, whether a block or a full size panel, until after my layout is complete and the sections are sewn together and ready to attach to the panel.
+I typically don't trim a panel until after my layout is complete and the sections are sewn together and ready to attach to the panel whether a block or a full size panel.
 In this way I can decide to trim or border the panel to fit the space at the end of the layout process.

 My final example is this fun Farmers Market panel by Studio E Fabrics featuring roosters and a floral border.
 I've had this panel cut into kits more than once.
 The first time we cut them, two kits were cut along the grain as two blocks each with the floral border, and two kits of individual blocks measuring ~12x12".
 I took one of the single block kits and decided to play.

-As I started to play, being just a 12x12" block, there weren't as many hexies as I was used to designing with.
+I noticed as I started, being just a 12x12" block, there weren't as many hexies as I was used to designing with.
 It seemed the layout in a typical square or rectangular design just wasn't going to work.
 So, I started thinking outside the box and came up with a cascade of hexies falling into an irregular bottom edge, and added a burgundy border to the top and two sides that framed the light blocks nicely.

-I finished it by stitching the three layers, with top & backing right sides together, around all the irregular points, left an opening, and "birthed" the quilt to right-side out for a fun finish without having to bind all those points.
+I finished it by stitching the three layers, with top & backing right sides together, around all the irregular points, left an opening, and "birthed" the quilt, flipping it right-side out, for a fun finish without having to bind all those points.
 This is a fun example of "not all quilts have to be square"!